Oscar winner Ariana DeBose will host the 2022 Tony Awards - Local News 8

 By Scottie Andrew, CNN

-Fresh off her Oscar win, Ariana DeBose will return to her Broadway roots to host the upcoming Tony Awards, which honor the year’s best musicals and plays on the Great White Way, the American Theatre Wing announced Wednesday.
+Fresh off her Oscar win, Ariana DeBose will return to her Broadway roots to host next month’s Tony Awards, which honor the year’s best musicals and plays on the Great White Way, the American Theatre Wing announced Wednesday.

 Following in the footsteps of previous hosts Neil Patrick Harris and James Corden, DeBose is a Tony nominee herself with several Broadway roles to her name.
 She won an Oscar in March for her powerful turn as Anita in Steven Spielberg’s “West Side Story” remake.